Egg hunt

 An egg hunt is a treasure hunt played at Easter during which children look for hidden decorated eggs or Easter eggs.
-Real hard-boiled eggs, which are typically dyed or painted, artificial eggs made of plastic filled with chocolate or candies, or foil-wrapped egg-shaped chocolates of various sizes are hidden in various places; as many people give up sweets as their Lenten sacrifice, individuals consume them after having abstained from them during the preceding forty days of Lent.
+Real hard-boiled eggs, which are typically dyed or painted, artificial eggs made of plastic filled with chocolate or candies, or foil-wrapped egg-shaped chocolates of various sizes are hidden in various places.
+The food items found may be consumed with the end of the Lenten sacrifice during the preceding forty days of Lent.

 The game is often played outdoors, but is also played indoors.
 The children typically collect the eggs in a basket.
 When the hunt is over, prizes may be given out for various achievements, such as the largest number of eggs collected, for the largest or smallest egg, for the most eggs of a specific color, consolation prizes or booby prizes.
 Real eggs may further be used in egg tapping contests.
 If eggs filled with confetti left from Mardi Gras (cascarones) are used, then an egg fight may follow.
 Eggs are placed with varying degree of concealment, to accommodate children of varying ages and development levels.
-In South German folk traditions it was customary to add extra obstacles to the game by placing them into hard-to reach places among nettles or thorns.
+In South German folk traditions, it was customary to add extra obstacles to the game by placing them into hard-to reach places among nettles or thorns.